Catalog Description

 • CSLO #1: Identify and correctly utilize stylistic voice leading practices of the Baroque era.

-• CSLO #2: Write and appropriately resolve chords that contain tendency tones within the basic phrase structure.
+• CSLO #2: Write and appropriately resolve chords within the basic phrase structure.

-• CSLO #4: Correctly identify tonal centers, triads, and seventh chords using Roman numerals within the context of a musical piece.
+• CSLO #3: Correctly identify tonal centers, triads, and seventh chords using Roman numeral analysis within a musical score.

 Effective Term